tsblock/RVCDownloader/README.md

 ```sh
 python main.py links.txt
 ```
-You will be asked to login with your ITSC account, please do it :), then the program will handle the rest
+You will be asked to login with your ITSC account, please do it :), then the program will handle the rest.